nbperry/mfly-interactive/README.md

 # Mediafly Interactives
 Allows development of Mediafly Interactives using real data.

-To start developing a new interactive:
+To start developing a new Interactive:
-1. Upload the interactive in Airship.
+1. Upload the Interactive in Airship.
-2. Get the URL of the interactive from Viewer.
+2. Get the URL of the Interactive from Viewer.
 3. Use that URL with this tool.

 **Please note that local changes to the interactive will not update the uploaded interactive.
 When finished making changes, you will need to upload the interactive in Airship again.**